kheitmann/artdecorgittest/README.md

 only one way from ART-DECOR project to this GitHub

-Copyright ART-DECOR Open Tools and ART-DECOR Expert Group
+(c) Copyright ART-DECOR Open Tools and ART-DECOR Expert Group